Saw Yun

-Athinhkaya Saw Yun (အသင်္ခယာ စောယွမ်း /my/; also spelled Sawyun; c.
+Athinkhaya Saw Yun (အသင်္ခယာ စောယွမ်း /my/; also spelled Saw-Yoom; c.
 1299 – 5 February 1327) was the founder of the Sagaing Kingdom of Myanmar (Burma).
 The eldest son of King Thihathu set up a rival kingdom in 1315 after Thihathu appointed Uzana I as heir-apparent.
 Saw Yun successfully resisted two small expeditions by Pinya by 1317.
 While Saw Yun nominally remained loyal to his father, he was the de facto king of the area roughly corresponding to present-day Sagaing Region and northern Mandalay Region.

-After Thihathu's death, Sagaing and Pinya formally went separately ways.
+After Thihathu's death, Sagaing and Pinya formally went separate ways.
 Saw Yun died in 1327.
 Saw Yun had four children, three sons and a daughter.
 All of his sons became king of Sagaing.
 His only daughter was the mother of Thado Minbya, the founder of the Kingdom of Ava.

 Early life

 Saw Yun was born to Thihathu, co-founder of Myinsaing Kingdom, and Yadanabon, daughter of the village head of Linyin, c.
 1299.
 According to British colonial scholars, Saw Yun's mother was an ethnic Shan and his father half-Shan.
 But the royal chronicles do not mention his ethnicity at all.
 He grew up in Pinle, his father's capital alongside an elder step-brother Uzana, half younger brother Kyawswa, and a younger half-sister Saw Pale.
 The family moved to Pinya in 1313 when Thihathu became the sole ruler of the Kingdom of Myinsaing–Pinya.